 Practising industry professionals from writing, directing and producing backgrounds supervise you throughout your time on the London Film Academy Screenwriting Diploma, providing you with up-to-date industry relevant advice.
 Previous tutors and guest speakers have included Screenwriters Clive Bradley ('The Walking Dead’) and Sam Bain (‘Four Lions', ‘Peep Show') and Olivia Hetreed (‘Girl with a Pearl Earring’).
 Through group workshops, writing to a deadline, one-to-one mentoring, improvisation with actors and on-set experience you will gain a greater understanding of the demands of a screenwriter.

 Successful completion of LFA’s Screenwriting Diploma provides students with 50% of the credits (90) needed to gain an MA qualification.
-Following the course students can opt to progress onto a postgraduate course at either Anglia Ruskin University in Cambridge or the University of Hertfordshire in order to achieve a full MA qualification in either screenwriting or creative writing.
+Following the course students can opt to progress onto a postgraduate course at either Anglia Ruskin University in Cambridge or the University of Derby in order to achieve a full MA qualification in either screenwriting or creative writing.

 Over the course of the year you gain knowledge, practical experience and a variety of writing skills in a number of topics through seminars, workshops and masterclasses covering:

 Through writing short films you develop technique, tone and creativity.
 You explore the short film format in depth, from concept, structure and character to dialogue and mood.
 This work can be put forward for production through LFA Filmmaker's Club or the Filmmaking Diploma, where there is the opportunity to see your work produced.